 - Work Orders are created as a signal of production of a certain Item.
 Every Work Order uses BOMs (or multi-level BOMs), Operations, and Workstations to determine what is to be made, how it will be made, and where it can be made.

 - For every Work Order that is made, a Job Card is issued.
 This is used by the operators of a Workstation to issue Material Requests and Stock Transfers to begin producing Items.

 - The production department can create Production Plans against Material Requests.
 This allows them to keep up with the procurement of materials, based on the number of finished products that need to be manufactured.

-The manufacturing department is able to have a seamless communication pipeline with their shop floor.
-Not only does this give them clarity in regards to the amount of raw material that they need (helping reduce costs), it also ensures that they have enough stock in hand at all times.
-Because of this, a few of Spindl's key issues—missing supplies, late deliveries, mismanaged materials are better handled.
+The manufacturing department can have a seamless communication pipeline with their shop floor.
+Not only does this give them clarity in regards to the amount of raw material that they need (helping reduce costs), but it also ensures that they have enough stock in hand at all times.
+Because of this, a few of Spindl's key issues—missing supplies, late deliveries, and mismanaged materials are better handled.

 Dex can overview the delivery pipeline and plan production for multiple orders optimising resource usage.
 With all business operations and team communications running smoothly, Dex, Saf, and Mel have more time to have quality discussions like introducing new items in their catalog knowing that their ERP is scalable enough to handle any product line expansion.